apache/pekko/docs/src/main/paradox/typed/logging.md

 }
 ```

-This config option is very good if you want to know what config settings are loaded by Akka:
+This config option is very good if you want to know what config settings are loaded by Pekko:

 ```
 pekko {